Pyramid Diagram

 This sample was created in ConceptDraw DIAGRAM diagramming and vector drawing software using the Business Process Diagram Solution from the Business Processes area of ConceptDraw Solution Park.
 The Business Process Solution is based on the standard BPMN 2.0 and includes the set of libraries of ready-to-use objects.Fishbone Diagram Problem Solving

 The Ishikawa diagram, Cause and Effect diagram, Fishbone diagram — all they are the names of one and the same visual method for working with causal connections.
 Originally invented by Kaoru Ishikawa to control the process quality, the Ishikawa diagram is well proven in other fields of management and personal scheduling, events planning, time management.
 It is a chart in the form of a fish, whose head is a problem, the fins are variants for its causes.
-To design easily the Fishbone diagram, you can use a special ConceptDraw DIAGRAM ector graphic and diagramming software which contains the powerful tools for Fishbone diagram problem solving offered by Fishbone Diagrams solution for the Management area of ConceptDraw Solution Park.- Diagram Of The Decision Focus Of Mis
+To design easily the Fishbone diagram, you can use a special ConceptDraw DIAGRAM ector graphic and diagramming software which contains the powerful tools for Fishbone diagram problem solving offered by Fishbone Diagrams solution for the Management area of ConceptDraw Solution Park.- Show The Decision Focus Of Mis

 - Decision Focus Of Mis